kserve/website/docs/developer/debug.md

           number: 80
       weight: 100
 ```

-- KServe creates the routing rule which by default routes to `Predictor` if you only have `Predictor` specified on `InferenceService`.
+KServe creates the routing rule which by default routes to `Predictor` if you only have `Predictor` specified on `InferenceService`.
-- When `Transformer` and `Explainer` are specified on `InferenceService` the routing rule configures the traffic to route to `Transformer`
+When `Transformer` and `Explainer` are specified on `InferenceService` the routing rule configures the traffic to route to `Transformer`
 or `Explainer` based on the verb.
-- The request then routes to the second level `Knative` created virtual service via local gateway with the matching host header.
+The request then routes to the second level `Knative` created virtual service via local gateway with the matching host header.

-3. Knative creates a `Istio virtual service` to configure the gateway to route the inference request to the latest ready revision.
+### 3. Knative `Istio virtual service` to route the inference request to the latest ready revision.

 ```bash
 kubectl get vs sklearn-iris-predictor-default-ingress -oyaml